 Employment redundancy legal advice

-Your employer is legally permitted to make you redundant, if they follow the correct procedures.
+Your employer is legally permitted to make you redundant, if they follow a fair procedure.
+What is fair will depend on the circumstances of each case.

 We’ve broken down the process below: